rspace-os/rspace-docker/README.md

 ## RSpace Backups & Restores

-The RSpace media folder and database folder are kept in the docker volumes, this means that if you shut the docker containers down.
+The RSpace media folder and database folder are kept in the docker volumes.
 You need to backup these volumes as they keep your data.

 You should keep backups of your "rspace-docker" folder.